-In accordance with the legislation of the Republic of Kazakhstan, the Group deducted 10% of employees' salaries, but no more than 350.000 tenge per month (2022: 300.000 tenge) to accumulative pension funds.
-Pension fund payments are withheld from employees' salaries and included with payroll expenses in the consolidated statement of comprehensive income when they are incurred.
-The Group has no other retirement benefit obligations.
+In accordance with the legislation of the Republic of Kazakhstan, the Group deducted 10% of employees' salaries, but no more than 425.000 tenge per month (2023: 350.000 tenge) to accumulative pension funds.
+Since 1 January 2024, the Group has been paying mandatory employer pension contributions in the amount of 1,5% of the monthly income of employees, but not more than 63.750 tenge per month.
+Pension fund payments are withheld from employee salaries and mandatory employer pension contributions are paid from the Group's own funds.
+The above payments are included in total payroll expenses together with other payroll-related charges in the interim consolidated statement of comprehensive income when incurred.

+The Group has no other pension payment obligations.